Education: University of California (A.B.); Harvard University (J.D.).

 Admitted to California and Federal bar, 1973.

-AV Rated by Martindale Hubbell for over thirty years; Listed in Register of Preeminent Attorneys (International) since 1998.
-Superlawyer Selectee 2020.
+AV Rated by Martindale Hubbell for over twenty five years; Listed in Register of Preeminent Attorneys (International) since 1998.
+Superlawyer Selectee 2020, 2021.

 Lecturer and Author, Continuing Legal Education of the California State Bar (CEB) and University of California, in both Contractual Arbitration and Legal Ethics.
 Has also taught courses on various related business formation topics.
 Has served as an arbitrator in numerous disputes both domestic and international.

 Specializes in complex business formation, international business structures, agreements and negotiations; business and real estate litigation, arbitration and mediations; estate planning and probate and trust litigation; real estate developments, construction.